 You can view and print the quick guides for all the pages in the About breast cancer section.

 A cell needs to have a number of mistakes in its genetic code before it becomes cancerous.
 Doctors call these mistakes faults or mutations.
 Most of these gene mutations develop during our lifetime.
 They can occur due to substances we come into contact with that cause cancer.
 Or they can happen because of mistakes that cells make when copying their genetic code before dividing into two new cells.

 Most of these abnormal cells die or are killed off by your immune system.
 It usually takes many years to gather enough genetic mistakes, so this is one of the reasons that cancer is generally more common as we get older.

-But it is possible to be born with a gene fault that may increase the risk of cancer.
-This doesn't mean you will definitely get cancer.
+But it is possible to be born with an inherited gene fault that may increase the risk of cancer.
+Having an inherited faulty gene doesn't mean that you will definitely get cancer.
 But it means that you are more likely to develop cancer than the average person.

 Researchers have found other common genes that can slightly increase a woman's risk of developing breast cancer.
 No tests are available for these genes yet but they include

 Rare genes that can also increase breast cancer risk slightly include

 No individual tests are available for these genes yet.
 But if you are having a test for the BRCA genes they may find changes in one of these genes.